jxwleong/altera-de1-processor/README.md

 <br/>

-Figures above shows the schematic and RTL view of the Datapath (DP) and Control Unit (CU), the DP contains a collection of different functional components such as adder-subtractor, accumulator, RAM and register to process the data.
+Figures above shows the schematic and RTL view of the Datapath (DP) and Control Unit (CU), the DP contains a collection of different functional components such as adder-subtractiontractor, accumulator, RAM and register to process the data.
 Moreover, the CU consists of decoder, selector and some logic gate to determine the states and control signals.
 The description for each components can be found below.

 ### <a  name="reg"></a> Register